 Forgiveness is a primary contributor to healthy relationships.
-Couples that are in the habit of practising forgiveness have a higher chance of enjoying longer as well as highly satisfying romantic relationships.
+Couples in the habit of practicing forgiveness have a higher chance of enjoying longer and highly satisfying romantic relationships.

-Why is forgiveness crucial
+Why is forgiveness crucial in a relationship?

 While there are numerous benefits of forgiveness you can enjoy once you have put the problem behind you, it is crucial to understand the role forgiveness plays in a relationship.
 It might not seem like it, but forgiveness is one of the keys to a healthy relationship, primarily because humans are bound to make mistakes at some point or another.